-Maura Conant is in her fifth year as the head women's lacrosse coach at Franciscan University.
-Conant has been with the program since it's inception in 2012, and was the the inaugural head coach for the 2013 season.
+Maura Conant is entering her sixth year as the women’s lacrosse coach at Franciscan University.
+Conant has been with the Franciscan women’s lacrosse program since it began in 2012.

 Conant transferred Franciscan University in 2008 and, earning a BA in history and MA in counseling.